GabyC0/Methods/README.md

 <h1>charAt()</h1>
 <h3>Description of method:</h3>
-- Tests whether all elements in the array pass the test implemented by the provided function.
-It returns a Boolean value)
+- Returns the character at the specified index in a sting.
 <h3>How it works:</h3>
+It outputs a character depending on the index of the value.
+The index of the first character is 0, the next is 1, then 2, and so on.
 <h3>Syntax:</h3>

 ```
+public char charAt(int index)
 ```

 <h3>Time Complexity:</h3>